AlirezaKakan/User-Documentation-Instructions/docs/Task-3.md

 By clicking on **Done** or **Close** button, you are done with the quiz and you will go back to your attempts list of the quiz.

+---

+Congratulation.
+Now, you are able to take quizzes on Learning Hub.

 [Note]: https://github.com/AlirezaKakan/User-Documentation-Instructions/blob/gh-pages/assets/images/warning-24.png?raw=true "Note"

 [Alert]: https://github.com/AlirezaKakan/User-Documentation-Instructions/blob/gh-pages/assets/images/alert.png?raw=true "Alert"